kelsiwilson/Ecommerce-sale-dashboard/README.md

 ## Insights
-1. The age group that spent more on products is the young group, and for the income level, the high-income group earners spend more than middle-income earners.
+1. The age group that spent more on products is the young group, with a difference of $2,780.
+2. The high-income group earners spend more than the middle-income earners.
-2. Customers don't often return purchased items, and Customer Satisfaction It is highly affected by brand loyalty.
+3. Customers don't often return purchased items, and Customer Satisfaction, It is highly affected by brand loyalty.
-3. Customers are very sensitive to discounts, and Customers  with high income are interested in discounts
+4. Customers are very sensitive to discounts, and Customers  with high income are interested in discounts
-4. Customers who purchase a particular product don't mainly use a particular shipping mode
+5. Customers who purchase a particular product, like Home Appliances, Animal feed, use Standard Shipping, Electronics and Sport & Outdoor have no preference, Gardening & Outdoor and Office supply prefer express shipping.
-5. Social media Influence highly affects product purchase and product rating
+6. Social media Influence is highly affected by product purchase and product rating
-6. The product category with the highest return rate in Jewelry & accessories
+7. The product category with the highest return rate is  Jewelry & accessories and Electronics

 ## Recommendation Report
 1. Tailor marketing  strategies toward young customers with trendy products like S/w & Apps, outdoors & gardening, while older customers with toys & games and electronics.